MAHESHWARYANALA/Lloyds-Assessment/README.md

 ******************************************************************************************************************
 Steps to follow:

-Install Playwright by running the command:    ==>    npm init playwright@latest

-Install Cucumber by running the command:    ==>  npm i @cucumber/cucumber
+1. Clone the repository using the URL : https://github.com/MAHESHWARYANALA/Lloyds-Assessment
+2. load the project into the Visual Studio Code Editor
+3. Opeb the terminal

-Install cucumber reporting by running the command:  ==>  npm install cucumber-html-reporter --save-dev
+4. Install Playwright and all dependencies by running the command:    ==>    npm install

-If you want to run the test in Chrome browser:    ==>  npm run report-chrome
+5. If you want to run the test in Chrome browser:    ==>  npm run report-chrome or
    If you want to run the test in Edge browser:      ==> npm run report-edge

-If you want to run BDD cucumber Reports  by running the command:    ==> node index.js
+6. If you want to run BDD cucumber Reports  by running the command:    ==> node index.js

 ******************************************************************************************************************